 Yet, although the looming federal election underscores prioritising advocacy, it also acts as a clarion call to behaviours towards advocacy campaigns.

 Traditionally, councils’ advocacy priorities were determined by executive management groups and committees – essentially, without community input.
 What had commonly operated as a top-down approach, was also often buoyed by third-party research and data – at times leading to advocacy campaigns that worked to benefit external agencies.
 In the executive-led approach, advocacy priorities often misaligned with communities’ interests, at best, and deactivated community and residents in council advocacy plans, at worst.

-But where advocacy seeks to empower communities, councils seek to persuade decision makers and leaders in government to act in the best interests of their community.
+But where advocacy seeks to empower communities, councils seek to persuade decision-makers and leaders in government to act in the best interests of their community.
 That is, through engaging their communities.
-For, in principal, councils advocate to:
+For, in principle, councils advocate to:

 shape public policy and allocation of resources;

 increase visibility and understanding of issues impacting everyday lives;

 and, participate in matters impacting community – that is, listen.